Fine Gold Recovery With a Blue Bowl Concentrator

 Oat gold, fine gold, micron gold (micros), and gold dust are all terms used for the smallest forms of gold.
 These minute particles get lodged under rocks and pebbles and collect on the top of bedrock.
 They originate from lode gold upstream that breaks apart and is washed downhill.
 The farther the gold tumbles, the smaller the fragments get.

-Small scale prospectors are always looking for tools to reduce the work involved in washing paydirt for the ultimate goal of yellow gold.
+Small-scale prospectors are always looking for tools to reduce the work involved in washing paydirt to recover yellow gold.
 The Blue Bowl Concentrator is just one of many ingenious mechanisms for making life a lot easier for prospectors.

 Dyer C. (2012, July 01).
 There's Gold in Them Thar Hills!
 Retrieved from https://www.atlantamagazine.com/great-reads/north-georgia-gold-rush/

 King H.M.
 (2005 - 2018) Brains are the Keys To Finding Gold, The Most Important Prospecting Tools.
 Retrieved from https://geology.com/articles/gold-prospecting-tools/

 Kirkemo, H. (2016, November 30).
 Prospecting for Gold in the United States.
 Retrieved from https://pubs.usgs.gov/gip/prospect2/prospectgip.html